 There’s virtually no assembly required with the Reaction Housing System.
 An Exo shelter unit is transported in two pieces – a base (floor) and an upper shell (walls and roof).
 At a deployment site, the bases are unloaded first and placed where the completed Exos are to be located.
 Workers then lower the upper shells down onto the bases until they lock into place.
 Inside, beds are lowered from their secured positions in the walls completing assembly.
-A small team of 4 people can easily move and assemble a single Exo shelter unit in well under two minutes with no tools or machinery needed.
-Now imagine how quickly things would go with heavy machinery and power tools.
+A small team of 4 people can easily move and assemble a single Exo shelter unit in well under two minutes with no tools or heavy machinery needed.

-From a centrally located storage facility, the Reaction system can easily be loaded, then transported to a deployment site in an extremely rapid time frame.
+From a centrally located storage facility, the Exo system can easily be loaded, then transported to a deployment site in an extremely rapid time frame.
 Several deployment sites potentially housing tens, if not hundreds of thousands of people, could be set up in under twenty-four hours, depending mainly on distance from storage facilities to deployment location.
-The Exos are designed so they can be transported over any federal interstate highway without a wide load designation in most states.
-Since the units flat pack, they can also be moved in mass via rail, ships, or even cargo aircraft.
+The Exos are designed so they can be transported over US interstate highways without a wide load designation in most states.
+Since the units stack, they can also be moved in mass via rail, ships, or even cargo aircraft.

 The Reaction Housing System can be activated to house hundreds of thousands of people through large deployment sites.
 These sites contain thousands of Exo shelter units and are organized into zones, which act as city boroughs or neighborhoods for the sites.
-These zones are made up of small clusters of Exo shelters called pods.
-A pod may contain anywhere from four to eight individual Exo shelter units arranged into a semi-circular fashion.
+These zones are made up of small clusters of Exo shelters.
+A cluster may contain anywhere from four to eight individual Exo shelter units arranged into a semi-circular fashion.
 This configuration creates a common area in the center of the pod that acts as a semi private setting for gatherings.
-Each pod may also contain a special Exo version that acts as a communal shower dependent on deployment type.
+Each cluster would also contain a special Exo version that acts as a shared bathroom facility dependent on deployment type.

 The Exos were designed to be extremely flexible.
-Quickly changing interior fittings means an Exo can serve many purposes.
+Quickly changing interior fittings means an Exo can serve many purposes - a bedroom, an office, a living area.
 Changing floor plates means a unit can become a bathroom or kitchen while connecting units together creates larger spaces.
 It’s a complete ecosystem.